schatzlab/appliedgenomics2021/assignments/assignment1/README.md

 - You may wish to try out [datamash](https://www.gnu.org/software/datamash/)
 - You may find [samtools](http://www.htslib.org/) and especially `samtools faidx` helpful for indexing the fasta files
 - Plotting can be done in any language; R or Python are recommended; Excel is okay but ugly :-P
+- Mac and Linux can use the builtin terminal
+- If you are using Windows, you may want to install [Ubuntu for Windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)
 - The final PDF can be made in any system: Markdown, Word, Google Docs, LaTeX, HTML
 - Be sure to clearly mark each question and subquestion
-- Mac and Linux can use the builtin terminal
-- If you are using Windows, you may want to install [Ubuntu for Windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)

 ### Packaging

 The solutions to the above questions should be submitted as a single PDF document that includes your name, email address, and all relevant figures (as needed).
 Make sure to clearly label each of the subproblems and give the exact commands and/or code snippets you used for solving the question.
 You do not need to show code for plotting.
-Submit your solutions by uploading the PDF to [GradeScope](https://www.gradescope.com/courses/85808).
-The Entry Code is: MR652Z
+Submit your solutions by uploading the PDF to [GradeScope](https://www.gradescope.com/courses/236625), and remember to select where in your submission each question/subquestion is.
+The Entry Code is: 86KZZP.

 If you submit after this time, you will start to use up your late days.
 Remember, you are only allowed 96 hours (4 days) for the entire semester!